NAHMA National Poster Contest Winners Bring Our World’s Delights to Life

-Haneen Amer, an 11th grader from Toms River, N.J., has been named the grand prizewinner in NAHMA’s annual AHMA Drug-Free Kids poster and art contest.
-The talented artist’s creation will appear on the cover of NAHMA’s 2024 calendar.
-Haneen, 16, also receives an all-expenses-paid trip to Washington, D.C., for a NAHMA Biannual Top Issues in Affordable Housing conference and a scholarship of $2,500 from the NAHMA Educational Foundation.
+Lily Morway, a 10th grader from Worcester, Mass., has been named the grand prizewinner in NAHMA’s annual AHMA Drug-Free Kids poster and art contest.
+The talented artist’s creation will appear on the cover of NAHMA’s 2025 calendar.
+Lily, 16, also receives an all-expenses-paid trip to Washington, D.C., for a NAHMA Biannual Top Issues in Affordable Housing conference and a scholarship of $2,500 from the NAHMA Educational Foundation.

 The poster contest is open to children and senior residents 55 years or older who live in a community of a NAHMA or a local AHMA member company, as well as residents with special needs who live in a permanent supportive housing community or Section 811 community of a NAHMA or a local AHMA member company.

 The underlying message for the annual contest is always a drug-free theme.
-Still, the association wanted to open the door for more avenues of expression, so a subtheme is incorporated into the poster contest.
-The subtheme for this year is People Helping People: Promote Acts of Kindness.
+Still, the association wanted to open the door for more avenues of expression, so a subtheme was incorporated into the poster contest.
+The subtheme for this year is Dig Into a New Day: Our World Is a Garden of Delights.

 Typically, the contest draws hundreds of participants nationwide.
 The artwork is divided into categories.
 For each grade category for children and the elderly and special needs levels, local AHMAs select up to three winning posters, which can consist of photographs, websites, computer art, or other media.
 The AHMA winners are then sent to NAHMA for consideration in the national contest.